It's a popular bar and nightclub on Yarm High Street, but what are the afternoon teas like? Join us for afternoon tea with a Valentine's Day twist.

 We got there a few minutes late but were immediately taken to one of the cosy booths.
 The Keys is all about the mod cons, which is great if you’re not a fan of the traditional afternoon tea.
 The booths have little televisions so we got to watch Shrek 2 while we had our afternoon tea.
 There’s free WiFi too.

 There was one thing that was a bit annoying about afternoon tea in such a modern venue.
 There was a party going on upstairs in the club, so not only did you have the music downstairs but the music upstairs too, which was a bit cacophonous (who would have thought that a blend of Lionel Richie and ‘Uptown Funk’ by Bruno Mars would not go well together?)
-The party ended about half an hour after we arrived so things got back to normal soon.
+The party ended about half an hour after we arrived so things got back to normal quickly enough.

 So... onto the food.
 The afternoon tea was served on pretty floral china plates and we had the choice of a pot of tea or coffee.
 You could have a speciality coffee instead for an extra charge.
 When the hot drinks arrived the server realised that there was no milk on the table and speedily rectified this.
 We opted for a glass of prosecco too (hey, it’s Valentine’s Day!) and this came out with the food.

 The sandwiches were nice but were quite small.
 There were two squares of each type of sandwich each.
 You got tuna mayonnaise, ham, and egg mayonnaise, as well as cheese savoury which I got excited about!

 For those who aren’t aware of cheese savoury, it’s a North-East speciality, a mix of cheddar cheese, carrot, red onion and mayonnaise.
 It’s one of my favourite sandwich fillings and I’ll always go for it when it’s on offer.